atfox272/RF_Transceiver/README.md

 - Mode1_wakeup        ✖️  (preamble code?)
 - Mode2_powersaving   ✖️  (preamble code?)
 - On FPGA             ✖️
-## Config requirement:
+## Debugging:
-- Config waiting time of sending wireless-packet to MCU (Default: 5ms) must be more than 2-transaction time
-- Config
+- Modify FIFO_DEPTH of UART from 7 -> 15
+- Modify END_COUNTER_RX_PACKET to debug state_module
+- Modify TX_node_enable to always == 1,
+  + Bug: When controller turn TX_node module to Sleep mode, TX_node module hasn't finished last transaction yet
 ## Experiences distilled:
 - When you build state-machine to replace for programmed-MCU, you should seperate "_controller_" in "Block Diagram" into sub-modules _as more as possible_
 - When you have drawn block diagram with highest-level of abstraction completely.
 After that you implement and a block seem to still be hard (can't specify it) to implement, you should seperate this block into some blocks, which in next level of abstraction (just == highest-level - 1)